MetPX/sarracenia/doc/mirroring_use_case.rst

 ended.) because there were issues with files being missing in the copies.
 Even with this level of overlap, there were still missing files.
 At this point, in late November, early December, the libcshim was working well enough to be so encouraging that folks lost interest in the GPFS policy.
-In contrast to an average of about 10 minutes delay starting a file copy with GPFS-policy queries, the libcshim approach has the copy initiated as soon as the file is closed on the source file system.
+In contrast to an average of about 10 minutes delay starting a file copy with GPFS-policy queries, the libcshim approach has the copy queued as soon as the file is closed on the source file system.

 It should be noted that when the work began, the python implementation of Sarracenia was a data distribution tool, with no support for mirroring. as the year progressed features:  symbolic link support, file attribute transportation, file removal support were added to the initial package.